-\\LOGIC (Local Government Investment Cooperative) is an AAAm-rated investment pool tailored to the investment needs of local Texas governments.
+^{}LOGIC (Local Government Investment Cooperative) is an AAAm-rated investment pool tailored to the investment needs of local Texas governments.
 The Portfolio invests only in A1/P1 commercial paper and government-backed securities (Treasuries/agencies and repurchase agreements) that comply with the PFIA.
 LOGIC is overseen by a governing board of individuals from participating government entities in the pool.
-The Portfolio maintains a dollar-weighted average portfolio maturity that does not exceed 60 days calculated in accordance with the 2a-7 or 90 days based on stated maturity of fund investments.
+The Portfolio maintains a dollar-weighted average portfolio maturity that does not exceed 60 days calculated in accordance with 2a-7 or 90 days based on stated maturity of fund investments.
 The fair value of the LOGIC portfolio is determined using amortized cost.

-\\\TexPool is the largest and oldest local government investment pool in Texas.
-The State Comptroller oversees TexPool, which operates according to PFIA requirements.
+^{}TexPool is the largest and oldest local government investment pool in Texas.
+The State Comptroller oversees TexPool, which invests in only investments authorized under the PFIA.
 The weighted average maturities of the pool cannot exceed 60 days.
-TexPool invests only in investments authorized under the PFIA.
 The fair value of the TexPool portfolio is also determined using amortized cost.